 If the vehicle needed to stop or turn quickly to avoid an accident, sending data back and forth from the vehicle to the cloud to be processed would take too long.

 Edge computing brings cloud computing services to the vehicle, allowing the IoT sensors in the vehicle to process the data locally in real-time to avoid an accident.

 Red Hat’s open source edge computing solutions focus on streamlining operations through automated provisioning, management, pre-defined configurations, and orchestration.
 We want to help you establish and optimize a common infrastructure that stretches across your compute, storage, and network needs.

 Red Hat® Enterprise Linux® is an operating system (OS) that’s consistent and flexible enough to run enterprise workloads in your datacenter or modeling and analytics at the edge.
 It helps you deploy mini server rooms on lightweight hardware all over the world and is built for workloads requiring long-term stability and security services on hundreds of certified hardware, software, cloud, and service providers.

-Red Hat® Ansible® Automation Platform's self-contained automation capabilities can be deployed across hybrid clouds and edge environments.
+Red Hat® Ansible® Automation Platform's self-contained edge automation capabilities can be deployed across environments.
 Its automation mesh component provides a framework to scale automation from single sites to the edge.
 It's even available on leading public cloud providers' infrastructure, like Red Hat® Ansible® Automation Platform on Microsoft Azure.